Agoric/agoric-sdk/packages/governance/README.md

 ## ContractGovernor

-We want some contracts to be able to make the manner of their governance legible, that is that changes to their parameters, and the ability to invoke some management methods are controlled by a public process.
-Observers (clients and voters) must be able to see who has control, and how those changes can happen.
+We want some contracts to be able to make the manner of their governance legible.
+Contracts can specify aspects that are governed by a public process,
+specifically:

+* changes to declared parameters
+* invocation of declared methods

+The governance package makes it possible for contracts to provide *legiblity*, meaning that observers (clients and voters) are able to see who has control, and what actions can be taken.
 To make control of parameters legible, the contract will hold its mutable state in a ParamManager.
 ParamManager has facets for accessing the param values, and for setting them.
 The APIs that allows setting the values and that can make particular changes to the behavior of the contract will only be accessible to an external ContractGovernor.

 The governed contract will only retain the accessor facet internally, and will also allow external observers to see those values.
 The private facet, which can